KIVULI: The solution to resuscitate Kenya’s young academics

-The Kenyan government believes the antidote is creating a new multifaceted curriculum- the 2-6-3-3-3, which could accelerate economic growth in sectors like Agriculture, construction and fishing, previously neglected by the former 8-4-4 curriculum that emphasized on academics rather than preparing learners for employment.
+The Kenyan government believes the antidote is creating a new multifaceted curriculum that better prepares learners for employment – the 2-6-3-3-3, which could accelerate economic growth in sectors like agriculture, construction and fishing.

-Stakeholder involvement Cognizant of the need for a progressive curriculum to cater for the changing job market, the founders of Kivuli, an innovation and incubation centre in Western Kenya, believe that familiarizing youths with local societal challenges and equipping them with necessary skills for their solutions is the ultimate cure for the unemployment crisis and rural-urban migration.
+Cognizant of the need for a progressive curriculum to cater for the changing job market, the founders of Kivuli, an innovation and incubation center in Western Kenya, believe that familiarizing youths with local societal challenges and equipping them with necessary skills for their solutions is the ultimate cure for the unemployment crisis and rural-urban migration.

 The founders opine that the youth have what it takes to provide solutions to the perennial community challenges.
 The only missing link is lack of requisite resources to get them on the job and skills to transition from theory and academics to the practical work.